 We are required to keep a public register of enforcement notices served and these can be viewed on our Enforcement Register.
-We are committed to providing an excellent service to our customers and our Enforcement Charter provides details of our enforcement service standards.
+We are committed to providing an excellent service to our customers and our Enforcement Charter – as reviewed and updated November 2016, provides details of our enforcement service standards.

 All planning permissions are monitored to ensure compliance with the approved plans and conditions, particularly in the sensitive environment of the National Park.
 This section provides important information for applicants who have received planning permission.

 Applicants should read their Decision Notices carefully as there may be conditions that require approval from the planning authority prior to starting any work on site or prior to starting a certain part of the development.
 Such conditions may include the submission of samples, a new access or further details.
 It is important to fully discharge all conditions because failure to do so may invalidate the planning permission.

 Notice of Initiation and Completion of Development

 Before any works start on site you should submit a ‘Notice of Initiation of Development’ to us and when building works are complete, a ‘Notice of Completion of Development’.
 You will receive a copy of these notices with your Decision Notice but if you lose them you can download a blank notice below:

 During construction, all planning applications which fall into the category of national or major, or are defined as ‘bad neighbour’ development, should have a site notice displayed in a prominent location on or near the site.
 We have prepared example and blank site notices for your use but you are allowed to prepare your own version so long as it contains the same information: